compost-em-all/cmManagerApi/README.md

 - Install postgres, pgadmin
 - Create database
 - Create schema
-    - schema will assume only one Firm is using the application
+    - (schema will assume only one Firm is using the application? )
 - Create tables
     - Users
          - UserId